MAPinedoJr/Active-Directory-Lab/README.md

 ![image](https://github.com/MAPinedoJr/Active-Directory-Lab/assets/168390763/e92e8162-967a-4da3-9f07-18c2c70b4ded)

 Press Enter.
-Navigate using the arrow keys down to "dhcp4" and change "true" to "no".
+Navigate using the arrow keys down to "dhcp4" and change "true" to "no". <br>
 Press Enter and press TAB 6 times or as many needed to line up directly under "dhcp4".
-Enter the following: "addresses: [192.168.10.10/24]".
+Enter the following: "addresses: [192.168.10.10/24]". <br>
 Press Enter and press TAB 6 times or as many needed to line up directly under "addresses".
-Enter the following: "nameserver: ".
+Enter the following: "nameserver: ". <br>
 Press Enter and press TAB 8 times or as many needed to line up under the "server" portion of "name server".
 Enter the following: "addresses: [8.8.8.8]".
 (It is Google's DNS server)
 Press Enter and press TAB 6 times or as many needed to line up directly under "nameserver".
-Enter the following: "routes: ".
+Enter the following: "routes: ". <br>
 Press Enter and press TAB 8 times or as many needed to line up directly under "addresses:.
-Enter the following: "- to: default".
+Enter the following: "- to: default". <br>
 Press Enter and press TAB 9 times or as many needed to line up directly under "to:".
-Enter the following: "via: 192.168.10.1" Your screen should look similar to this:
+Enter the following: "via: 192.168.10.1" <br>
+Your screen should look similar to this:

 ![image](https://github.com/MAPinedoJr/Active-Directory-Lab/assets/168390763/eef4e41d-35e1-4596-ba6c-8a7dbe3cbf43)